Gary Cosier: Test Debut

 Cosier scored a century on debut.
-Cosier later recalled:
+He later recalled:

 I remember going out to bat at 5pm and Andy Roberts had just taken the second new ball.
 I had a really close lbw decision when I had scored about five.
 I knew I'd hit it but I didn't know that Robin Bailhache, the umpire, knew that I hit it.
 But thankfully he gave me not out.
 I went into lunch the next day at 99 not out and I was so happy to get a century with my parents and friends watching.

 He followed this in the next test with a knock of 28 (taking part in a 99 run partnership with Greg Chappell).
 "I value that 28 with Greg just as high as either of my test hundreds", said Cosier.
 "That sort of innings means something to the team.
 And to me."

-Cosier was taken to hospital after crashing into a boundary and knocking his head while fielding during South Australia's Gilette Cup semi-final loss to Queensland.
+Cosier was taken to hospital after crashing into a boundary and knocking his head while fielding during South Australia's Gillette Cup semi-final loss to Queensland.
 He managed to recover and scored 94 and took 4–95 in a state game against Victoria.

 Against the West Indies for Australia in the fifth test he then scored 37 in the first innings.
 He injured his back during the game and did not bat in the second innings and was ruled out of the sixth test.
 Rick McCosker took his place.
 He recovered to help South Australia win the Sheffield Shield that year.